 Introduction

 The Local Transport Authority for the West Midlands metropolitan area, including Sandwell, is the West Midlands Combined Authority through its transport arm, Transport for West Midlands (TfWM).
 TfWM has strategic oversight of the whole network including public transport and major highways, other than the national strategic road network (SRN).
 The region’s transport strategy, along with the policies and programmes that support it, is set out in the West Midlands Local Transport Plan (LTP).
 LTP4 - Movement for Growth (2016) is in the process of being replaced by LTP5.
-The first element, the Core Strategy: Reimagining the West Midlands, has been approved, and subsequent elements are expected to be by the anticipated adoption date of this Local Plan.
+The first element, the Core Strategy, has been approved, and subsequent elements are expected to be by the anticipated adoption date of this Local Plan.
 Where appropriate, Sandwell transport policies reflect the approach being taken through the emerging LTP5.

 The delivery of an improved and integrated transport network both within Sandwell and in links to regional and national networks is fundamental to achieving the Vision and in helping to transform the borough, deliver housing growth and improve economic performance, and thus in achieving SLP Strategic Objective 10.
 The development of transport networks in the West Midlands is focused on a step change in public transport provision serving and linking centres, improving sustainable transport facilities and services across the area, improving connectivity to national networks and improving the efficiency of strategic highway routes.
 The improvements needed to deliver the transport strategy are shown on the Transport Improvements Plan (Figure 15).